 Health Services Administration

-Recent shifts in US healthcare policy toward reimbursement structures that incent high quality and efficient care shift the focus from volume to value, increase revenue and cost pressures, and push leaders in public health to do more with less.
+Recent shifts in US healthcare policy toward reimbursement structures that incent high quality and efficient care, shift the focus from volume to value, increase revenue and cost pressures, and push leaders in public health to do more with less.
 Managing for program outcomes and financial soundness has become ever more demanding.
-The goal of the Health Services Administration course is to enable students to make value enhancing decisions.
-This course begins with teaching students the basics of financial accounting and understanding financial statements, then turns to managerial accounting to develop skills related to operational budgeting, capital budgeting, and project budgeting, and then ties these management skills to the student’s own work, focusing on the business case for the Practicum.
+The goal of the Health Services Administration course is to enable students to make value enhancing decisions and be effective leaders in the evolving health care market.
+This course will teach students the basic principles of financial and managerial accounting and how to make a business case for a program or innovation.

 Value-Based Health Care Certificate